rust-lang/book/src/ch17-01-futures-and-syntax.md

 very different different needs than a microcontroller with a single core, a small amount of RAM, and no ability to do heap allocations.
-The crates which provide those runtimes also often supply async versions of common functionality like file or network I/O.
+The crates which provide those runtimes also often supply async versions of common functionality such as file or network I/O.

 Here, and throughout the rest of this chapter, we’ll use the `run` function from the `trpl` crate, which takes a future as an argument and runs it to